kkampardi/darkroom/README.md

-# Django API with Django Rest Framework and AngularJS-Resource
+# Django API with Django Rest Framework and AngularJS

 ## Setup